Evandabest/ResumeTailor/backend/compile-latex/README.txt

 	* Now, run `pdm run deploy.py`

-When modifying main.py, remember to update the version numbers for both the recipe and the component
+When modifying main.py, remember to update the version number of the recipe (don't worry --- if you happen to forget, Terraform will helpfully remind you when you try to apply the new configuration)